Union for the Mediterranean: Euro-Mediterranean Regional and Local Assembly

-At the Euro-Mediterranean Foreign Affairs Conference held in Marseilles in November 2008, the Ministers welcomed the EU Committee of the Regions proposal to establish a Euro-Mediterranean Assembly of Local and Regional Authorities (ARLEM in French).
+At the Euro-Mediterranean Foreign Affairs Conference held in Marseille in November 2008, the Ministers welcomed the EU Committee of the Regions proposal to establish a Euro-Mediterranean Assembly of Local and Regional Authorities (ARLEM in French).
 Its aim is to bridge between the local and regional representatives of the 43 countries with the Union for the Mediterranean and EU institutions.

 The EU participants are the members of the EU Committee of the Regions, as well as representatives from other EU institutions engaged with the Euro-Mediterranean Partnership.
 From the Mediterranean partner countries, the participants are representatives of regional and local authorities appointed by their national governments.
 The ARLEM was formally established and held its first plenary session in Barcelona on 31 January 2010.
 The ARLEM's co-presidency is held by the President of the EU Committee of the Regions, Luc Van den Brande, and the Moroccan mayor of Al Hoceima, Mohammed Boudra.